 The first attempt to extend Doppler's analysis to light waves was soon made by Foveae, in fact, light waves do not require a medium to propagate and the correct understanding of the Doppler effect for light requires the use of the Special Theory of Relativity.

-2.10 Application of Doppler Radar
+2.10 Applications

-Figure 2.9 Records moving police.
+Figure 2.9: records moving police

 A stationary microphone records moving police sirens at different pitches depending on their relative direction.